internetdrew/internetdrew/README.md

 ## 👋 Hi there, I'm Andrew!

-I'm a frontend-leaning full-stack software engineer with a passion for creating high-quality internet experiences.
+I'm a frontend-leaning full-stack software engineer passionate about creating high-quality internet experiences.
 I strive to build intuitive and user-centric applications that provide exceptional value to users.

 ### 👀 My Focus